InstanceRefer: Cooperative Holistic Understanding for Visual Grounding on Point Clouds through Instance Multi-level Contextual Referring: Related Work

 \section{Related Work}

-\textbf{Visual Grounding on 2D Images.} The task of visual grounding is to localize a specific region of the image described by a natural language query.
+\textbf{Visual Grounding on 2D Images.} The task of visual grounding on images is to localize a specific area of the image described by a natural language query.
 Depending on the type of language query, it can be further divided into phrase localization \cite{kazemzadeh2014referitgame, plummer2015flickr30k, wang2018learning} and referring expression comprehension \cite{nagaraja2016modeling, li2017deep, wang2019neighbourhood}.
-Most approaches conduct localization in the bounding box level and separate the VG with two stages.
+Most approaches conduct localization in the bounding box level and a two-stage manner.
 The first stage is to generate candidate proposals with either unsupervised methods or a pre-trained object detection network.
 In the second stage, the best matching proposal is selected according to the language query.
-Such two-stage methods focus on improving the ranking accuracy of the second stage.
-For instance, MAttNet \cite{yu2018mattnet} proposes a modular attention network to decompose the language query to different components and process them in different modular networks separately.
-Many recent works \cite{liu2020learning, yang2020graph, liu2020graph} use scene graphs \cite{johnson2015image} to extract more precisely the entities and relations from the referring expression.
-However, they heavily rely on the quality of the converted scene graph.
-The referring language in \textit{ScanRefer} is much complicated and comprised of multiple sentences.
-Thus it is difficult to parse the whole description without scene graph ground-truths.
-Thus, we do not exploit the explicit entire scene graph in our task.
+Such methods mainly focus on improving the ranking accuracy of the second stage.
+MAttNet~\cite{yu2018mattnet} proposes a modular attention network to decompose the language query to different components (\ie, subject appearance, location, and relationship to other objects) and process them in different modular networks separately.
+Inspired but different from MAttNet, our work delves specifically into the characteristics of 3D point clouds, and each proposed module differs greatly from those in MAttNet.

-\textbf{Visual Grounding on 3D Point Clouds.} Chen \textit{et al}~\cite{chen2020scanrefer} released a new dataset for visual grounding on 3D point clouds.
-Their proposed network, ScanRefer, merges the state-of-the-art detection framework with a language encoder in a joint-learning strategy.
-Specifically, through the deep Hough-voting network~\cite{qi2019deep}, hundreds of object proposals are generated to interact with language features.
-After that, a multi-layer perceptron (MLP) uses concatenated features from proposals and language to generate a final score for each proposal.
-Eventually, the most relevant proposal is selected by ranking all the scores.
-However, such a simple baseline method neither provides an explicit interpretable module for grounding cues nor considers the noise brought by the redundant object proposals.